brillout/wildcard-api/readme.md

 On the other hand,
 REST and GraphQL are better suited for APIs consumed by third parties.
-For example, Facebook has a GraphQL API which is very fitting as it allows any third party to extensively access Facebook's social graph.
+For example, Facebook has a GraphQL API which is fitting as it allows any third party to extensively access Facebook's social graph.

 To sum up: